Ktiseos-Nyx/KNX-Shade/README.md

 Texture backgrounds can be used for ANY of the depth slice setups.
 While certain ones are formatted specifically, most are designed for a 1920x1080 resolution, which remains a fairly standard sizing.

 ### 2025 Update:
-This repository has been moved to our coding arm, **Earth & Dusk**, for better organization and clarity.
+This repository has been moved to our coding arm, **Ktiseos Nyx**, for better organization and clarity.
 Future presets from Azem, K'rhis (Dusk/Earth), or other members may also be consolidated here and on our respective modding platform accounts.
 More presets have been added!

 ---